gssi/mastitis-detection/README.md

 This project proposes a modular, machine learning–based, and biologically-informed approach to detect key indicators associated to clinical mastitis in multi-source and heterogeneous biological data.

 The workflow is structured into four main steps:
-1. **Unified dataset construction** to merge productive, reproductive, clinical, and anagraphic variables into a consistent dataset.
+1. **Unified dataset construction** to merge productive, reproductive, clinical, and demographic variables into a consistent dataset.
 2. **Biology-driven data processing** that includes imputation, transformations, and feature generation strategies grounded in biological plausibility.
-3. **Training of tree-based ensemble classifiers** on balanced and structured dataset.
+3. **Training of tree-based ensemble classifiers** on time-windowed and structurated dataset.
-4. **Post-hoc feature analysis** to extract a compact and interpretable set of predictors, useful for scalable decision support system and further research.
+4. **Post-hoc feature analysis** to extract a compact and interpretable set of disease indicators.

 The main contributions:
 - **Identification of predictive patterns** using consensus feature ranking.
-- **Explainability-driven reduction of the feature space** to promote scalability and low risk of overfitting.
+- **Explainability-driven reduction of the feature space** to promote fatser model training and low risk of overfitting.
-- **Generation of interpretable and actionable outputs** enabling effective on-farm decision-making.
+- **Generation of interpretable and actionable outputs** to support decision-making in this domain.